-Many parents worry about whether their toddler is eating enough healthy food.
-It’s common for toddlers to eat only very small amounts, to be fussy about what they eat and to refuse to eat at all.
+Many parents worry about whether their toddlers are eating enough food.
+It’s common for toddlers to eat only very small amounts, be fussy about what they eat, and refuse to eat at all.

 There are a few reasons for this:

-- Toddlers’ appetites vary constantly because of growth spurts and variations in activity.
+- Toddler appetites vary constantly because of growth spurts and changing activity levels.

-- Because toddlers are so interested in the world around them, they have short attention spans when it comes to food.
+- Toddlers are very interested in the world around them, so they have short attention spans for food.